leapicard/DGINN/README.md

 # Option for the identification of duplication events (default: False)
 treerecs:

-# Minimum number of species for a duplication to be considered as delimiting a group of orthologs (default: 8)
+# Minimum number of species for assignment to an ortholog group (default: 8)
 nbspecies:

 # Option for the detection of recombination events (default: False)